lgatto/lgatto.github.io/_posts/2015-10-08-authorship-trust-open-science.md

 ---

-The publish or perish crisis has led to a situation where, quite understandably, being named on a paper is more important that the actual constribution.
+The publish or perish crisis has led to a situation where, quite understandably, being named on a paper is more important than the actual contribution.
 As a result, authorship on scientific papers is arguably one of the most pathetic lows in academia, from squabbles to open conflict, pressure, politics and nepotism.
 But what does authorship represent; who deserves to be an author?